-Master of Science in Journalism: News-Editorial (non-thesis).
+Master of Science in Journalism: News-Editorial (Thesis and non-thesis options).

 Master of Science in Journalism: Advertising/Public Relations (thesis and non-thesis options).

+Admission Requirements

-Admission Requirements Graduate Assistantships Courses of Instruction
+Graduate Assistantships

 The Department of Journalism offers two degrees designed primarily for working media professionals: The Master of Science in Journalism: News-Editorial (print, broadcast, and Internet journalists) and the Master of Science in Journalism: Advertising/Public Relations.